-The Bentley Historical Library is open by appointment to the public.
+The Bentley Historical Library is open to the general public.

 Hours and Location